 The FM-2000B delivered a decent performance for the highly chlorinated water, dropping the levels to just over 20 ppm, to where our test strip just began to turn green.
 For the less chlorinated water, the PUR pretty much removed all of the chlorine, with the test strips failing to read anything.

 The PUR couldn't maintain its performance into this metric, earning a 1 out of 10 for its pitiful performance.
 We used table salt as our sample salt, dissolving it in the test water supply until it reached significant concentrations, then attempted to filter it with the FM-2000B.

 The levels remained unchanged, registering at about 445 ppm on our meter both before and after filtration.

 For our taste tests, we ran some very foul-tasting water through each filter, to see if they could successfully mitigate the chlorine bleach and salt that we added to the supply.
 We also ran already cleaned and filtered water through each, to see if the filters added any unpleasant tastes.
 The FM-2000B did a slightly below average job, earning a 4 out of 10.

 This filter didn't handle the poor tasting water very well, with our panel detecting distinct notes of both salt and chlorine in the filtered water.
 However, it did do a little better with the clean water, failing to add any unsavory flavors while filtering.

-For the remaining component of the overall score, we compared the flow rate of each filter.
+Last, we ranked and scored the flow rate of the PUR.
 We did this by timing how long it took each one to fill up a 1-quart container and scoring off of that.
 The PUR did about average, earning a 5 out of 10 for its time of 30 seconds — a little over three times the 9 seconds it took the unobstructed faucet.

 While the PUR won't break the bank, it isn't an amazing value, as there are other filters that cost about the same and perform much better, giving you more bang for the buck.